Violence Against Women Prevention Grant

 The Interministerial Women's Secretariat grant applications will be assessed and graded on a point system based on the applicant’s ability to communicate how it meets the objectives of the funding program as expressed by the following criteria:

-● The project has a strong focus on prevention measures that are likely to be effective.
-(10 Points)
+• Does the proposal show a strong focus on prevention measures that are likely to be effective?
+(20 points)

-● The proposal shows evidence-based ways to respond to preventing violence against women and/or girls or reduce harm (for example, connection to proven best practices, modelled on programs that have been well-evaluated, etc).
-(10 Points)
+• Does the proposal show evidence-based ways to respond to preventing violence against women and/or girls or reduce harm? (for example, connection to proven best practices, modelled on programs that have been well-evaluated, etc.) (10 points)

-● The proposal clearly identifies anticipated project outcomes and describes how the project will be evaluated.
-(5 Points)
+• Does the proposal clearly identify anticipated project outcomes and describe how the project will be evaluated?
+(5 points)

 What is the application process?

-Proposals must be received by November 30, 2022 (4:00 PM) and must meet the eligibility requirements (see ELIGIBILITY REQUIREMENTS above).
+Proposals must be received by November 3, 2023 (4:00 PM) and must meet the eligibility requirements (see ELIGIBILITY REQUIREMENTS above).
+Any submissions received after this, will not be considered.

 What do I need to include with my application package?